ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/dynamic-tables/bulk-insert.md

 Second, compaction heuristics are not perfect.
 If there are a lot of very small chunks in the table, the algorithm will become less efficient.
 The same happens if there is a very large chunk with a wide range of keys in the table.
 In the worst case, the table will get stuck and can only be repaired manually.

 Bulk insert can lead to a number of unusual scenarios.
-We have prepared the proper heuristics for many of them, but we have hardly taken everything into account???.
+We have prepared the proper heuristics for many of them, but we have hardly taken everything into account.
 Therefore, a test run on real volumes is an important next step.